Reliable SAP test data is one of the hardest parts of SAP quality assurance.

 1. DataMaker

-Automators DataMaker is a synthetic test data generation platform designed for QA teams that need safe, realistic, and repeatable SAP test data without relying on production systems.
-It connects to SAP through configurable API endpoints, typically via OData POST requests, and generates entirely new SAP records based on templates defined inside the platform.
+Automators DataMaker is an AI-assisted test data platform built for QA teams that need to generate, retrieve, and deliver safe, realistic, and repeatable SAP test data, without relying on production copies.
+It connects to SAP through standard OData services and supports metadata discovery, filtered retrieval, and write flows.
+SAP-specific mechanics like CSRF tokens are handled automatically.

 One of its biggest advantages is the growing library of predefined templates for common SAP business objects such as Business Partner, Sales Order, and Purchase Requisition.
 These templates help teams create production-like data quickly, which is especially useful for automation scripts, regression packs, CI/CD pipelines, and cross-module SAP scenarios.